-Andy Warhol is no stranger to critical acclaim; his various works introduced thousands of audiences to contemporary art which helped to put American artists on the map, and it waged a war against abstract expressionism.
+Andy Warhol is no stranger to critical acclaim; his various works introduced thousands of audiences to contemporary art, which helped to put American artists on the map, and it waged war against abstract expressionism.
 Warhol effectively managed, time and time again, to shatter distinctions in art and he helped to reshape the aesthetic criteria that many people used to categorize art.
-In true fashion, Warhol inspired an artistic revolution of epic proportions that was felt not just in America, but in other parts of the world as well.
+In true fashion, Warhol inspired an artistic revolution of epic proportions that was felt not just in America but also in other parts of the world.

 Warhol’s Silver Clouds

 His piece, Silver Clouds, is still one of his most mesmerizing projects to date.
 The floating metallic pillows that hover in a space allow audiences to become physically trapped and hypnotized by the installation.
 The silver balloons, which are still displayed in museums today, are inflated with a proprietary mixture of air and pure helium.
 This mixture gives the balloons enough lift that they are able to float off the floor; however, the mixture has to be precise to prevent the balloons from sticking to the ceiling.

 Warhol planned to change his focus on filmmaking